-The purpose of Indiana Voices of Women is to gather women to explore the voices of the past, claim their own voice and lead with wisdom.
+The purpose of Indiana Voices of Women is to gather women to explore the voices of the past, claim our voice today and lead with wisdom for the future.
 Voices of Women offers a curriculum-based experience that begins in September and concludes in May.
 The program is structured in nine ten-hour learning modules which include a variety of modalities of learning: instruction, art, music, circle learning, stories, movement, symbols and reflection.
 Guest Faculty complement the modalities with their unique expertise and wisdom.

-The APPLICATION PROCESS includes submitting a completed application form and an inter-view which provides applicants with an understanding of the focus and process of the program, and clarifies the applicant’s expectations of the program.
+The INVITATION PROCESS includes submitting a completed Invitation RSVP form and an inter-view which provides potential participants with an understanding of the focus and process of the program, and clarifies their expectations of the program.

 Tuition is $1,500.
 Scholarships are available.
 Voices of Women is committed to providing this experience to women regardless of their ability to pay.
 Your ability to pay full or partial tuition will enable scholarships to be available for others.
-Applications for participation will be considered without regard to scholarship needs.
+Participation will be considered without regard to scholarship needs.

 Embodying the Spirit